Tory Lanez Assault Trial: Star Witness for Defense Takes the Stand

 Kelly claimed that he saw four people fighting -- presumably Megan, Harris, Lanez and his driver -- with the "shorter guy pushing and fighting both girls."

-Mgdesyan asked Kelly, "Sir, did you see the shorter guy with a gun in his hand?" and Kelly reportedly answered, "Yes."
+That's when Mgdesyan asked Kelly, "Sir, did you see the shorter guy with a gun in his hand?" and Kelly answered, "Yes."

 He then claimed that the other three began to beat one woman, saying, "It appeared to me when I was on the phone that they were trying to kill her."
 Kelly said he heard the driver say the police are coming, and they put the woman in the Escalade and left.